grzesiek-galezowski/tdd-ebook/manuscript/260_Part3Marker.md

 ﻿-# Part 3: TDD in Object-Oriented World

-> # Status: under development
+A> ## Status: under development
->
+A>
-> I am in progress of writing this part.
+A> I am in progress of writing this part.
 Still, there are several chapters that are already available for reading and pretty stable.
 I look forward to receiving your feedback!

 So far, we've talked a lot about the object-oriented world, consisting of objects that exhibit the following properties: